ura14h/Blesniffer/README.md

-# Buetooth LE sniffer (Beta)
+# Bluetooth LE sniffer (Beta)

-A Buetooth LE sniffer for CC2540 USB dongle and macOS.
+A Bluetooth LE sniffer for CC2540 USB dongle and macOS.

 This project is __incomplete__.
 The application can not be saved in files in PCAP format yet. :-(